securego/gosec/README.md

-# gosec - Golang Security Checker
+# gosec - Go Security Checker

 Inspects source code for security problems by scanning the Go AST and SSA code representation.